 Now, before we get into the full breakdown of how you can watch 'Boogeyman' right now, here are some particulars about the Pacific Renaissance Pictures, Screen Gems, Ghost House Pictures, Senator International drama flick.
 Boogeyman starring Barry Watson, Emily Deschanel, Lucy Lawless, Skye McCole Bartusiak has a PG-13 rating, a runtime of about 1 hr 29 min.
 The release date of the movie is February 4th, 2005.
-The movie received a user score of 50/100 on TMDb, which represents input from reviews from 778 active users.
+The movie received a user score of 50/100 on TMDb, which comes from reviews from 778 verified users.

 'Boogeyman' Release Dates